knative/docs/serving/samples/helloworld-ruby/README.md

 Once you have recreated the sample code files (or used the files in the sample folder) you're ready to build and deploy the sample app.

-1. For this example, we'll use Google Cloud Container Builder to build the sample into a container.
+1. Use Docker to build the sample code into a container.
+To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username:
-To use container builder, execute the following gcloud command.
-Make sure to replace `${PROJECT_ID}` with the ID of your Google Cloud project.

     ```shell
-    gcloud container builds submit --tag gcr.io/${PROJECT_ID}/helloworld-ruby
+    # Build the container on your local machine
+    docker build -t {username}/helloworld-ruby .

+    # Push the container to docker registry
+    docker push {username}/helloworld-ruby
     ```

-1. After the build has completed, you can deploy the app into your cluster.
-Ensure that the container image value in `service.yaml` matches the container you build in the previous step.
-Apply the configuration using kubectl:
+1. After the build has completed and the container is pushed to docker hub, you can deploy the app into your cluster.
+Ensure that the container image value in `service.yaml` matches the container you built in the previous step.
+Apply the configuration using `kubectl`:

     ```shell
     kubectl apply -f service.yaml